 If a dosimeter is lost, discontinue radiation-related activities and contact DRS.
 Individuals who have lost their dosimetry must provide information to DRS personnel so that an assessment of their radiation exposure can be performed.
 DRS will order a replacement dosimeter, as necessary.

 The increased sensitivity of rapidly dividing cells makes the human embryo and fetus more susceptible to injury from exposure to ionizing radiation.
 For this reason, regulations require that exposure to the fetus during the gestation period not exceed 500 millirem.
-Recommended reading for pregnant female radiation workers is provided in Appendix E of the X-Ray Safety Manual.
+Recommended Reading for Pregnant Female Radiation Workers.

 Any radiation worker who is pregnant or believes that she may be pregnant should contact DRS and review the recommended reading.
 All inquiries will be kept in confidence.
 The individual must complete a Declaration of Pregnancy Form.
 If a written declaration of pregnancy is not submitted, then the worker’s dose continues to be controlled under the normal dose limits for radiation workers.